Shepherd’s pie is a hearty dish made from a mixture of ground meat and vegetables. Learn how to make an easy shepherd’s

 This family-favorite meal uses ground beef and your favorite vegetables.
 To make it fast and simple, use pre-cooked mashed potatoes to quickly whip up this Easy Shepherd’s Pie for a dinner that your entire family will love.

 This Easy Shepherd’s Pie is totally one of those easy recipes that can be customized for your family’s taste (and what’s in your refrigerator and pantry).
-My friend, Sarah, made this for more years ago and I just had to have the recipe.
+My friend, Sarah, made this for me years ago and I just had to have the recipe.
 Since then, my mom and sisters have added this recipe for shepherd’s pie to their meal plans as well.
 It’s one of those comfort foods everyone loves.

 It is really easy to double the recipe or even portion it out into smaller dishes to either freeze or share with others.
 My mom often takes the recipe and puts a portion of it in a smaller dish for her and my dad.
-She then puts the rest in a larger casserole dish and sends it home ready for the over with whichever sister stops by that evening.
+She then puts the rest in a larger casserole dish and sends it home ready for the oven with whichever sister stops by that evening.

 One of the time-saving ingredients you can use in this recipe is pre-cooked mashed potatoes.
-Of course, you can make your own if you want, but my mashed potatoes never come out quite right and I am a big fan of the refrigerated Bob Evans original mashed potatoes.
-I have also used a packet of dried mashed potatoes before and it’s turned out just as yummy.
+You can make your own if you want, but my mashed potatoes never come out quite right.
+I am a big fan of the refrigerated Bob Evans original mashed potatoes.
+I have also used a packet of dried mashed potatoes before and this casserole turned out just as yummy.